christianjokhaji/UHelper/README.md

 # Welcome to UHelper! 🤖 (last updated on July 12)

 UHelper is an interactive bot that is designed to meet students' needs on Discord.

-Feel free to edit this file in a way you feel is better.

 ## Overview 📖